LironDs/PopWiz/README.md

 > [!IMPORTANT]
-> <h4>In order to see the site in action without downloading the files, you can enter this link ➡️ [Netlify PopWiz](https://popwiz.netlify.app/).<br/</h4>>
+> In order to see the site in action without downloading the files, you can enter this link ➡️ [Netlify PopWiz](https://popwiz.netlify.app/).<br/>
-> <h4>The server takes about 60 seconds to connect, so you can click on the link and reload after about a minute.</h4>
+> The server takes about 60 seconds to connect, so you can click on the link and reload after about a minute.